Global accounting reform ups pressure on U.S. to sign up

 A source involved in drawing up the Monitoring Board blueprint said the intention was to put pressure on the United States to say quickly and clearly when it will adopt IASB rules.

-The IASB's Monitoring Board also said that in future it would only accept members from countries that use IASB rules and set January 2013 as the date for its first eligibility assessment.
+The IASB's Monitoring Board also said that in future it would only accept members from countries that use IASB rules and set January 2013 as the date for its first standards assessment.

-Nigel Sleigh-Johnson, head of financial reporting at global accounting body ICAEW, said the plans assumed the United States will adopt IASB rules.

-"It is a major step for the United States to take but it is one that we think would benefit investors greatly not just in the U.S. but around the world," Sleigh-Johnson said.

 In a separate strategy paper to set a framework for the IASB's second decade, the Trustees agreed that failure to commit to adopting its rules "in some form" could lead to changes in the way Trustee and IASB seats are distributed geographically.